 - We should be able to see and export tickets in batch

 - Bonus: tag tickets with relevant features or issues

 After some research, we settled on these building blocks to create our own customer support system: AirTable for creating and storing tickets and Zapier to receive tickets emails.
 We already used these tools in the past and loved them.

 Powering the support system with AirTable

-AirTable is a Google Sheets on steroids — as Francesco would put it, imagine if Google Sheets and a relational database had a child.
+AirTable is a Google Sheets on steroids — imagine if Google Sheets and a relational database had a child.
 It has superpowers that allow to sync sheets, create automations and easily filter and group records.
 Moreover, it support forms beautifully, so it really seemed like the perfect solution for us.